ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}
 So what's next for undertone?

-I have created tickets for efforts such as:
+I have created project tickets for efforts such as:

+* Finishing the new MIDI-only, "Bevin" backend
 * Deeper support of Extempore in native LFE
 * Live capture of music, recorded as LFE data structures
-* A Hybrid LFE/Extempore REPL
 * Digital Signal Processing from LFE
 * More support for open source synthesizers
-* Explore the collaboration possibilities with the distributed platform that LFE offers
+* Exploring the collaboration possibilities with the distributed platform that LFE offers
-* Lots of practical use in generating music, exploring music theory ... and just _listening!_
+* Lots of practical use in generating music, music theory, etc. ...
+* And just making long-form pieces for the pure enjoyment of _listening!_
 {{% /note %}}

 ---